YottaDB/YDBDoc/ProgGuide/commands.rst

 Determines whether four digit year code is active for $ZDATE() function.
 YottaDB defaults to zero (0), that is, two digit output.
 For more usage information, refer to `“$ZDate()” <https://docs.yottadb.com/ProgrammersGuide/functions.html#zdate>`_.

 If no value is given with the VIEW command, it turns four digit code on.
 It is equivalent to the intrinsic special variable $ZDATEFORM.
 Use $ZDATEFORM to set this VIEW keyword.
-Also, logical name environment variable gtm_zdate_form may be used to set the initial value to this factor.
+Also, logical name environment variable ydb_zdate_form may be used to set the initial value to this factor.

 ++++++++++++++++++++++++
 Examples of VIEW